Episode 21: The Squall

 thousand feet per minute."

-"You see why I wished to conserve ballast," remarked Everett, sounding for all
+"You see why I wished to conserve ballast," Everett remarked, sounding for

-the world like a lecturer back in school.
-"Miss Sarah, release ten seconds on all
+all the world like a lecturer back in school.
+"Miss Sarah, release ten

 "Thank you, lieutenant," said Everett.
 "Miss Sarah, release another ten

-seconds and be ready for more if I give the command.
+seconds and be ready to drop more if I give the command.

-Somehow -- Iverson wasn’t sure how -- they managed to stop the dive, little
+Somehow -- Iverson wasn't sure how -- they managed to halt the dive, little

-atmospheric pressure had dropped during the storm, their altimeter would be
+if atmospheric pressure had dropped during the storm, their altimeter would

-"It looks like it’s getting brighter on your side, Captain " said MacKiernan.
+"It looks like it's getting brighter on your side, Captain," said

 "I believe you may be right," said Everett.
 "Jenkins, bring us left to 260."

-"Left to 260," acknowledged the signalman, unruffled as ever.
+"Left to 260," acknowledged the signalman.
+He seemed unruffled as ever.

 Iverson looked up.
 Outside the windows, black was giving way to grey.
 As he

 watched, the clouds fell away astern.
-To either side, curtains of rain trailed
+On both sides of the ship, curtains of

-off to the east.
-Ahead, the Timor Sea glimmered in the new light of dawn.
+rain trailed off to the east.
+Ahead, the Timor Sea glimmered in the new

 He had never seen anything so beautiful.